-Countries in the World
+in the United States

 Image: Joshua Daniel Franklin

-Today Dover, Delaware has a population of about 37,000 inhabitants (in 2014).
+Today Dover, Delaware has a population of about 38,000 inhabitants (est. in 2018).

 Dover points of interest: